The SpacePy space science package at 12 years: Abstract

 \section{Abstract}

 For over a decade, the SpacePy project has contributed open-source solutions for the production and analysis of heliophysics data and simulation results.
-Here we review SpacePy's design principles and functionality, before examining recent advances and the future of SpacePy in the broader scientific Python ecosystem.
-We conclude with some of the work that has used SpacePy.
+Here we introduce SpacePy's functionality for the scientific user and present relevant design principles.
+We examine recent advances and the future of SpacePy in the broader scientific Python ecosystem, concluding with some of the work that has used SpacePy.

 \keywords{Python \and space physics \and space plasmas \and magnetosphere \and heliosphere \and software \and open source}